July 22 - August 8, 2015

 SBS 470 (6 credits) or EDU 579 (6 credits)

 This international service learning course will provide students the opportunity to study, experience, and contribute to the welfare of children in another culture.
 Through a combination of classroom and experiential learning, the course promotes understanding of the social circumstances and the developmental challenges faced by orphaned children in China.
 Students will engage in a service project in collaboration with a program that provides education and enrichment to children in an orphanage.
 The goals of the course are to provide students an opportunity to develop intercultural understanding, to deepen their comprehension of children’s developmental needs, and to examine international adoption practices.
-Classroom and orientation sessions prior to departure and a debriefing session after return are required.
+Classroom and orientation sessions prior to departure are required.

 This course is open to all USM students as well as community members.
 The course will require students to complete a set of readings and participate in class discussions prior to travel to China.
 The class will be together in China for 16 days, during which time we will complete service learning at two orphanages, New Day Creations in outer Beijing and the Dahua Orphanage in the southern part of the country.
 The remaining time will be spent visiting various sites in Beijing, including Tiananmen Square and the Forbidden City, enjoying local cuisine, and touring the more rural area around the beautiful city of Guilin.